ontoportal/documentation/docs/_general/virtualization_environments.md

 ---

 OntoPortal OVF works in Virtualization environments such as VMware, VirtualBox, KVM, and Xen.
+Instructions for each of these are provided below.

 ## VMware
 You can use VMware's ovftool to convert the appliance to work with your VMware product.